ElucidataInc/polly-docs/docs/Getting Started/index1.md

 **Note:**

-*    We recommend using Google Chrome for an optimized experience we also support Firefox
+*    We recommend using Google Chrome or Firefox for best experience.

 ###   **Login to the platform**